 In 2011, the University launched Global Research Priorities (GRP).
 Responding through research to global challenges, the GRP focuses Warwick’s world-class, multidisciplinary research on key areas of international significance, by bringing together scholarly expertise from across faculties and departments.
 The programme specifically aims to present Warwick’s major areas of research strength around interdisciplinary 'grand challenges', giving emphasis to areas which can make a globally distinctive contribution, increase our research income by better addressing the needs of funding bodies, showcase our research excellence and demonstrate its impact and provide support for and enhance our multidisciplinary and cross-departmental research.

-Warwick has always encouraged and facilitated admission from anyone who has the potential to succeed at the University.
+While the University has become increasingly popular with students (there are around 30,000 applications for 3000 undergraduate places) and the average A level score on entry is AAB, Warwick has always encouraged and facilitated admission from anyone who has the potential to succeed at the University.
+Today, there are over 8,000 registrations on the extra-mural Open Studies programme each year.
 In 1991 the University initiated an innovative shared 2+2 degree programme with a group of local FE Colleges which was specifically aimed at individuals with few if any formal qualifications and who were often in situations of considerable social and economic disadvantage.
 Warwick has also been involved with Foundation Degrees since they were first piloted by the government in 2001.
 The University also delivers several programmes for students of all ages and all abilities including Goal and Pathways to Law, intended to increase participants’ awareness and understanding of higher education, raise aspirations and break down stereotypes and barriers.

 Warwick's strategy is, and always has been, to be enterprising and outward-looking from its foundation.
 It seeks to match academic excellence with relevance, a policy which was not always popular in the late 1960s and early 1970s but which has become one of its hallmarks and led former Prime Minister Tony Blair to say that "Warwick is a beacon among British Universities for its dynamism, quality and entrepreneurial zeal" and, more recently, to Secretary of State for Business, Innovation and Skills, Dr Vince Cable, hailing as “outstanding” WMG's ability to innovate and bring together a range of disciplines.
 When government decided to fund universities on a more differential basis in the 1980s which led to sharp downward changes in centrally-provided grants, the University seized the opportunity to look at ways in which it could augment public monies with income generated through its own activities.
 Many of these ventures are located in departments - thus exemplifying the point about combining academic excellence with enterprise - but they also include three thriving post-experience residential training centres - Arden House , Radcliffe House and Scarman House , retail outlets and an award-winning conference business.
 The money generated in these ways has been a significant factor in the development of the University both academically and physically.